 Our Therapeutic Model

-Boys who come to our program are often angry and defiant.
+Troubled boys who come to the New Hope Boys Home program are often angry and defiant.
 Our licensed therapists first identify why inappropriate behaviors that are occurring.
 We address erroneous assumptions that may be in place that lead the boy to these behaviors.
 The students then discover their inappropriate behaviors and replace them with a better behavior and respect for those around them.

 Boys also come to us in various states of meaninglessness.
 They have acquired dysfunctional routes, behaviors, and attitudes to satisfy primary needs of security and significance.
 Counseling and education here generally involve the integration of principles from various psychological disciplines and with varying philosophical underpinnings.
 We embrace the appropriation of this information where it can facilitate discipleship.
 Most Christian therapists would state with certainty that the foundation of any sound therapeutic process is finding one’s God-given purpose in this world.